 RAW camera files typically produce images to this resolution when shooting, but you can always check in Photoshop by choosing IMAGE>IMAGE SIZE and seeing what the resolution is.
-You can always change it to be 300DPI, but the dimensions of the image will change accordingly to stop the image being low res.
+You can always change it to be 300DPI, but the dimensions of the image will change accordingly to stop the image from being low resolution (res).

-Remember to check the DPI as it can range from 200-600 for different print companies.
+Remember to check the DPI.
+It can range from 200-600 for different print companies.

 Ideally, change the dimension of the RAW image when you start editing so you can see how much detail there will be.
 If your printed photo is going to be a different ratio to the original, then crop it to those proportions at the beginning of editing.